 - Combine the peaches in a bowl, sprinkle with sugar, and toss gently to mix.
 Pour the white wine and toss gently again.

 - Cover the bowl and store it in the fridge for a few hours or up to a day.

 - Serve the peaches very cold, straight from the fridge, with a small ladleful of their pinkish-orange liquid.

 - Molly’s books: A Homemade Life: Stories and Recipes from My Kitchen Table and Delancey: A Man, a Woman, a Restaurant, a Marriage

-- Molly’s recipe for banana bread, which is now my favourite recipes to use my over ripe bananas.
+- Molly’s recipe for banana bread is now my favourite recipe to use my overripe bananas.